 Safety will be discussed during orientation in France.
 For specific information on crime, tips on how to avoid becoming a victim, and road safety in France, see the France Consular Information website.
-If you are a crime victim, or if you are arrested abroad, get in touch with the nearest U.S. Consulate or Embassy.
-U.S. Consular Offices will do what they can to help U.S. citizens in serious legal, medical, or financial difficulties.
+If you are the victim of a crime, or if you are arrested abroad, get in touch with the nearest U.S. consulate or embassy.
+U.S. consular offices will do what they can to help U.S. citizens in serious legal, medical, or financial difficulties.
 They can often direct you to a reliable doctor or clinic, help you contact family, or re-issue your passport.